 You should contact an experienced vehicle accident attorney as soon as possible.
 Consider hiring a lawyer right after the accident to increase the chances of a successful car accident claim.
 Make sure that you hire the lawyer before the time period mentioned in the Florida Statute of Limitation.
-According to the Florida Statute of Limitation, you can file a lawsuit four years after the accident.
+According to the Florida Statute of Limitation, you can file a lawsuit two years after the accident.
 Not contacting a vehicle accident attorney before the specified time period will prevent you from getting compensation from the guilty party.

 How Can I Find a Car Accident Lawyer Near Me?

 Make sure that you contact a local car accident lawyer.
 Find out whether the attorney will handle the case personally or assign it to an associate.
 You should read online reviews about a car accident attorney.
 Reading online reviews will help you gauge the quality of legal services provided by the attorney.

 Read reviews of past clients to know whether the lawyer is thorough in preparing personal injury cases.
 You should hire a lawyer with a good reputation for handling personal injury cases.
 Hiring experienced and reputable lawyers will increase your chances of a successful outcome of the case.

 Why and When Should I Hire a West Palm Beach Car Accident Attorney?